 “I am sorry but in my opinion Fraser’s painting definitely does not show Trinidad (Port-of-Spain) as the mountains behind the city show a quite different view than is presented here.
 Besides, the canoes in front of the harbor are very much different from those common in the Caribbean, especially because of their high-rising front and back parts.
 The dress of the people shown on the painting is different as well from that worn in the early nineteenth century in Trinidad.
 Actually, I think that this painting may show a scene in the Near East of perhaps Southeast Asia”.
 With kind regards, ARIE

-On this basis it is reasonable to eliminate Trinidad as the location, in favour of Tenerife – precisely as believed by the best witnesses we have, the Roadknight family.
+On this basis it is reasonable to eliminate Trinidad as the location, versus Tenerife, or as detailed further below a southern hemisphere location.

 The artist – most likely the artist is the G B Fraser who signed the painting precisely where it is expected an artist would sign it.

-Re Professor Boomert’s reference to Sth East Asia – there is nothing in Lloyd’s register of a voyage to that area by Skelton.
+Re Professor Boomert’s reference to Sth East Asia – there is nothing in Lloyd’s register of a voyage to Sth East Asian waters by Skelton – but Lloyds Register is known not to have stated all route details and ports visited by shipping.

 It may also be the artist painted the scene from memory so that the mountainous backdrop whilst based on one of these locations was an example of somewhat ‘creative realism’, as were the inclusion of indigenous subjects – such creativity was a not uncommon practice of colour artists.